faithvoid/skin.cortana/README.md

 # Cortana - A modern, sleek Xbox 180 style theme for XBMC4Xbox, with Cortana Server Browser built-in for Insignia/XLink Kai support.
-## Requires [Cortana Server Browser](https://github.com/faithvoid/script.cortanaserverbrowser), [Cortana Chat](https://github.com/faithvoid/script.cortanachatv2) & [xSky](https://github.com/faithvoid/plugin.programs.xSky) to function correctly!
+## Requires [Cortana Server Browser](https://github.com/faithvoid/script.cortanaserverbrowser), [Cortana Chat](https://github.com/faithvoid/script.cortanachatv2), [Cortana Wireless (for wireless networking)](https://github.com/faithvoid/script.cortanawireless) & [xSky](https://github.com/faithvoid/plugin.programs.xSky) to function correctly!

 ## Features:
 - Replaced the broken Weather page with Cortana, a series of scripts that allows you to view & join active Insignia/XLink Kai sessions, events, view server statistics, get new match notifications, get Cortana/Insignia/XLink Kai news, check your Insignia DNS settings, send/receive messages, and more!

 - Get social on your Xbox again!
 Using Cortana Chat, you can use the AT protocol (aka Bluesky) to chat with fellow gamers, invite them to games, set beacons to find other players, and more!

+- Paired with Cortana Wireless, you can easily connect a Raspberry Pi or similar SBC as a wireless network card for your Xbox and easily manage your Wi-Fi settings!

 - Per-profile save games and social features!
 Share your Xbox with friends and family?
 Everyone gets their own accounts and saves!